The transition to a clean energy economy will enhance the lives of all Americans.

 EERE’s job is to give Americans access to the energy resources they want at a price they can afford with the infrastructure they can count on.

-Select a topic below to learn more about why EERE believes in bringing clean energy and efficiency improvements to the American people.
+Learn more about why EERE believes in bringing clean energy and efficiency improvements to the American people:

 Domestic Manufacturing and Competitiveness